BrainerVirus/electron-react-template/README.md

   - Runs unit/integration tests (`npm test`).
   - Generates code coverage report (`npm run coverage`).
   - Uploads Vitest HTML Test Report (from `report/index.html` as per `vite.config.js`) as an artifact.
-    _Note: The workflow currently attempts to upload from `report/`.
+    _Note: The workflow uploads from `report/`.
 Ensure this path matches your Vitest HTML reporter output in [`vite.config.js`](vite.config.js) or update the workflow._
   - Uploads Vitest HTML Coverage Report (from `coverage/`) as an artifact.

-Refer to the file [`ci.yml`](.github\workflows\ci.yml) to see with details.
+Refer to the file [`ci.yml`](./.github/workflows/ci.yml) to see with details.

 ### 2. Release Workflow (`release.yml`)

 This workflow runs on every push to the `main` branch.
-It handles linting, testing, building the application for multiple platforms, and creating a GitHub release using `semantic-release`.
+It handles linting, testing, building the application for multiple platforms, creating a GitHub release using `semantic-release`, and deploying test/coverage reports to GitHub Pages.

 **Jobs:**

 - **Lint**: Same as the lint job in the CI workflow.
 - **Test and Coverage**: Same as the test and coverage job in the CI workflow.
+- **Deploy Reports to GitHub Pages**:
+  - Runs after the `test_and_coverage` job completes successfully.
+  - Downloads the test and coverage reports artifacts from the `test_and_coverage` job.
+  - Prepares the reports for deployment to GitHub Pages.
+  - Uploads the reports to GitHub Pages.
 - **Build**:
   - Runs after `lint` and `test_and_coverage` jobs complete successfully.
   - Uses a matrix strategy to build the application for Windows, macOS, and Linux.